Last Updated on September 24, 2022 by Editor

-WHY GO: Back in the 1930’s and ‘40’s when my Mother spent her summers in Glen Wild NY, Mountain Dale, just 4 miles away, wasn’t even on her radar.
-Coming from the hot and sweaty Bronx to the Utopia of the Catskills as a toddler, she remembers running free in the woods, eating berries from the vine, and walking, with her Aunt, Uncle and cousins, a couple of miles to Rock Hill to get the mail.
+WHY GO: Back in the 1930’s and ‘40’s, my Mother spent her summers in Glen Wild NY.
+Mountain Dale, just 4 miles away, wasn’t even on her radar.
+Coming from the hot and sweaty Bronx to the Utopia of the Catskills as a toddler, she remembers running free in the woods, eating berries from the vine, and walking, with her Aunt, Uncle, and cousins, a couple of miles to Rock Hill to get the mail.
 Every time Mom talked about her years coming up to “the country,” she’d get a wistful look in her eye.

 But that wasn’t quite true.
 When we arrived, we started hearing about this “Butch” character who, with deep pockets, had bought up most of the abandoned main street buildings and was turning them around.